WallStreetMojo

 VBA Status Bar Example 1.6

-Step 7: Now, we need to include the For Next loop in VBA to calculate the percentage of the macro that has been completed.
-Define a variable to start the macro.
+Step 7: We need to include the For Next loop in VBA to calculate the percentage of the completed Macro.
+Then, define a variable to start the Macro.

 Code: